310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 ah~… midori appears to be feeling [unwell].
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu serious %}
 Indeed, he did not seem to have any energy.
 Maybe he caught a cold from the sudden change in environment?
 {% endbubble %}

-{% bubble Tetora frown %}
+{% bubble Tetora sighfrown %}
 That’s still inexcusable.
 All of you, including “Morisawa” — Follow after me.
-We’ll shake him out of bed.
+We’ll shake Takamine out of bed.
 {% endbubble %}

-{% bubble Chiaki grin2 %}
+{% bubble Chiaki fist %}
 Roger that, Taichou!
 {% endbubble %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu nod %}
 As you command, O magnificent RB-Taichou!
 {% endbubble %}